Ackee-Blockchain/trident/documentation/docs/trident-api/token-2022.md

 - `freeze_authority` - Optional authority that can freeze accounts
 - `extensions` - Array of extensions to enable on the mint

-**Returns:** `TransactionResult` indicating success or failure.
+**Returns:** A vector of instructions that need to be executed with `process_transaction`.

-**Description:** Creates a Token 2022 mint with the specified extensions enabled.
+**Description:** Generates instructions to create a Token 2022 mint with the specified extensions enabled.
 You can combine multiple extensions to create mints with advanced functionality like transfer fees, interest-bearing tokens, or metadata.

 ---

 ### `mint_to_2022`

-Mints tokens to a Token 2022 account.
+Creates an instruction to mint tokens to a Token 2022 account.

 ```rust
 pub fn mint_to_2022(